Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 To improve stamina, you can try playing hard charts **that you can read**.
 If you can\'t read the chart, please don\'t play it.
 You\'ll build bad muscle memory[^2]<sup>,</sup>[^3].

-As stated by Marina, you should focus on the other skillset when you're having trouble on one skillset.
+As stated by Marina, you should focus on the other skillset when you\'re having trouble on one skillset.
 Most people improve the quickest when they work on a variety of skillsets at once.

 ___